realizator/stereopi-fisheye-robot/buster-opencv-notice.md

-In the latest Raspbian Buster with the Linux kernel > 4.19.57 stereoscopic support is broken.
-Please DO NOT do upgrade of the system untill appropriate fix from the Raspberry Pi Foundation.
+**In the latest Raspbian Buster with the Linux kernel > 4.19.57 stereoscopic support is broken.
+Please DO NOT upgrade of the system untill appropriate fix from the Raspberry Pi Foundation.
-We'll update this document after any improvements.
+We'll update this document after any improvements.**

 # Installing OpenCV on raspbian Buster without breaking stereoscopic mode: